2 Corinthians Chapter 10

 14. For we don’t overextend ourselves like we aren’t reaching to you.
 For also, as far as you came, we came before you in the gospel of the Anointed.

-15. We aren’t boasting in things beyond our measure (in labors which belong to another).
-But we’re hoping to be abundantly enlarged among you in your growing faith according to our region,
+15. We aren’t boasting in things beyond our measure (in labors which belong to another), but having hope to be abundantly enlarged among you in your growing faith according to our region,

 16. to proclaim the gospel in the regions beyond you; not to boast in the readiness of another’s region.

-17. Yet “The man who boasts, let him boast in the Lord.3quotation/allusion to Jeremiah 9:24
+17. Yet “The man boasting, let him boast in the Lord.3quotation/allusion to Jeremiah 9:24

 18. For it’s not the man commending himself who is proved genuine,4“proved genuine” this Greek word is an adjective.
 It was used of coins that had been tested to prove they were genuine coins, and not counterfeit or mixed with lesser metals (corrupted) but that man whom the Lord commends.